jcrawfordor/kanidm-fedora/README.md

 This repository drives the [COPR build](https://copr.fedorainfracloud.org/coprs/jbcrawford/kanidm/) for Kanidm.
 This package is closely based on the SuSE build and in use on some production machines, but should probably still be regarded as beta.

 The package should build automatically on KanIDM release for supported Fedora versions (current and previous).
+This is based on a once-per-day check so it might take until the next day after the release.

 ## How it works